RedditModBot/RedditToxicReportBot/README.md

 ## Features

 - **Smart pre-filtering** - Only ~5% of comments use your API quota
-- **240+ benign phrases** - Automatically skips common expressions, slang, and profanity-as-emphasis
+- **400+ benign phrases** - Automatically skips common expressions, slang, and profanity-as-emphasis
-- **Generic "you" detection** - Distinguishes "you're an idiot" from "you don't need to be an expert"
+- **170+ generic "you" phrases** - Distinguishes "you're an idiot" from "you don't need to be an expert"
+- **1,600+ total patterns** - Comprehensive coverage of slurs, threats, insults, and variations
+- **Misspelling/variant detection** - Catches "stoopid", "ur", "dont", leetspeak like "n1gg3r"
 - **Quote detection** - Understands Reddit quote blocks (lines starting with ">")
 - **Context-aware** - Knows if it's a reply vs top-level, who's being targeted
 - **Public figure detection** - Understands UFO community figures (Grusch, Elizondo, Corbell, etc.)